top of page

 B enters CB's mansion in the village, Burgage Manor

 CB: So - you’re home!
 Where have you been?
-Have you been thrown out of Cambridge already?
-Did that bear eat a minor divine?
+Have you been sent down from Cambridge?
+Is that bear growing large on milk and sugar?
 Why is your hair growing in uneven patches?
 Have you found a Golden Dolly yet?
+What of Miss Heuson - have you forsook her?
 What am I to do?
 The upholsterers, shutter-makers, and ornamental gilders are tormenting me!
 Have you eaten?

 B bows theatrically to his mother